NikhithaEndravath/hyperspectral-image-classification/README.md

 - Machine Learning
 - Jupyter Notebook

+- ## 📊 Result
+The model improves classification accuracy using semi-supervised learning with limited labeled data.

 ## ⚠️ Note
 If the notebook preview does not load on GitHub, please use the Google Colab link above.